LiquidityGate/lqg-ai/documents/snapshots/mip60.md

         - Questionable markets in which funds are deposited;
         - Doubts about the integrity of a vault curator.
     4. Program Closure and Adjustment:
-    The grant program will cease upon the distribution of 10M MORPHO tokens as grants.
+    The grant program will cease upon the distribution of 10M LQG tokens as grants.
-    In instances where the total grant amount surpasses 10M MORPHO, final payments will be adjusted proportionally to maintain this limit.
+    In instances where the total grant amount surpasses 10M LQG, final payments will be adjusted proportionally to maintain this limit.
-    If the 10M MORPHO limit is not reached within eight quarters from program inception, the program will be terminated.
+    If the 10M LQG limit is not reached within eight quarters from program inception, the program will be terminated.

 The proposal was voted on and accepted on 24 May 2024.